The Rev. Dr. Martin Luther King, Jr.

 Art Education Scholarship

-The Attleboro Arts Museum and the Rev. Dr. Martin Luther King, Jr. Memorial Committee of Greater Attleboro have partnered up to provide a new art education scholarship.
+Explore your creativity and expand your skills!
+The Attleboro Arts Museum and the Rev. Dr. Martin Luther King, Jr. Memorial Committee of Greater Attleboro have partnered to provide an art education scholarship for African American youth, adults, and parent-child pairs.

 A collaboration between: